RichardDooling/Entertainment_Law/Representation/Representation.md

 Mrs. Croce contends that the contracts were unconscionable.
-An unconscionable contract "affronts the sense of decency," &hellip; and usually involves gross onesidedness, lack of meaningful choice and susceptible clientele.&hellip;  A claim of unconscionability "requires some showing of 'an absence of meaningful choice on the part of one of the parties together with contract terms which are unreasonably favorable to the other party.'"&hellip;
+An unconscionable contract "affronts the sense of decency," &hellip; and usually involves gross onesidedness, lack of meaningful choice and susceptible clientèle.&hellip;  A claim of unconscionability "requires some showing of 'an absence of meaningful choice on the part of one of the parties together with contract terms which are unreasonably favorable to the other party.'"&hellip;